ahmadcapal/little-lemon/README.md

-# Little  lemon
+# 🍋 Little Lemon Restaurant – Capstone Project

-Little Lemon is a capstone project for a fictional Mediterranean restaurant.
-It showcases responsive design, accessibility, and core web development skills using HTML, CSS, JavaScript, and optionally React.
-The app features pages such as Home, Menu, and Booking, all with interactive and user-friendly elements.
+Welcome to the **Little Lemon** capstone project, a fictional Mediterranean restaurant website built as part of the [Your Course Name] program.
+This project showcases skills in responsive design, accessibility, and front-end web development, utilizing modern technologies.

+---

+## 📌 Project Overview

+**Little Lemon** is a family-owned restaurant that wants to expand its online presence.
+This project focuses on developing a responsive, user-friendly, and accessible web application that allows users to explore the restaurant’s menu, book a table, and learn more about the business.

+---

+## 💻 Technologies Used

+- HTML5
+- CSS3
+- JavaScript (ES6+)
+- React (optional, if used)
+- React Router (optional)
+- Jest & React Testing Library (optional)
+- Figma (for wireframing/design)

+---

-## 🚀 Key Features
+## 🚀 Features

+- ✅ Responsive layout for mobile, tablet, and desktop
+- ✅ User-friendly navigation with multiple pages (Home, About, Menu, Booking)
-Responsive multi-page layout (Home, Menu, Booking, About) Interactive reservation form with validation
+- ✅ Interactive reservation form with input validation
-Styled using modern CSS techniques (Flexbox, Grid) Accessible design following WCAG best practices Optimized for performance and SEO

-🛠️ Tech Stack
-HTML5 / CSS3 / JavaScript ES6+
-React (if applicable)
-React Router (if applicable)
-Jest / Testing Library (if applicable)
+- ✅ SEO-friendly semantic HTML
+- ✅ Accessibility following WCAG guidelines
+- ✅ Component-based architecture (if React is used)

+---

-📁 Structure
+## 🗂️ Project Structure

+little-lemon/
+│
-/public – Static assets
+├── public/ # Static assets
-/src – Main application code
-/components – Reusable components (e.g., Navbar, BookingForm) /pages – Page views (Home, Menu, Booking, etc.)

-📄 License
-This project is for educational purposes only.
+├── src/
+│ ├── components/ # Reusable UI components
+│ ├── pages/ # Main page views
+│ ├── App.js # Application root
+│ └── index.js # Entry point
+├── README.md
+└── package.json